SHyPar: A Spectral Coarsening Approach to Hypergraph Partitioning: SHyPar: Hypergraph Partitioning via Spectral Coarsening

-The vector of effective resistance $R$ is updated based on the node weights $\eta$ to transmit the clustering information from previous levels to the current level:

-Consequently, the effective resistance of a hyperedge at a coarser level depends not only on the effective resistance ($R_e^{(l)}$) evaluated at the current level, but also on the data transferred from all previous (finer) levels.
+where $\eta(v)$ represents the weight of the nodes $v \in e$ corresponding to a contracted hyperedge from the previous level, initially set to all zeros for the original hypergraph.
+Consequently, the effective resistance of a hyperedge at a coarser level depends not only on $R_e^{(l)}$ (computed at the current level), but also on the effective-resistance data transferred from all previous levels.
+This allows the algorithm to preserve global structural information through the multilevel coarsening process.

-The experimental results indicate that using Eq. (\ref{eq:R_W_update}) for effective resistances estimation yields more balanced hypergraph clustering outcomes compared to approaches that ignores the previous clustering information.
+The experimental results indicate that using Eq. (\ref{eq:R_W_update}) for effective resistances estimation yields more balanced hypergraph clustering outcomes compared to approaches that ignore the previous clustering information.
 The complete workflow for the effective resistance clustering algorithm, HyperEF, used for coarsening a hypergraph $H$ across $L$ levels, is detailed in Algorithm \ref{alg:HyperEF}.